 June, 8.
 The Factory Act establishes a maximum 10-hour working day for women, and for boys aged 13–18.

 June, 11.
-Death of John Franklin, Royal Navy officer and Arctic explorer.
+Death of John Franklin, Royal Navy officer and Arctic explorer (born in 1786).

 June, 27.
 Sydney Smith Haldimand baptised at the church of St. Mary in Marylebone.

 July.
 Part X (10) of Dombey and Son published (chapters 29–31).

 July, 14.
 Dickens is at Broadstairs in Kent.
 Writes letters from there.